The Council of War

 Overall: 23 3/4 x 13 3/4 x 11 1/2 in. ( 60.3 x 34.9 x 29.2 cm )

-signed: proper right top of base: "JOHN ROGERS/NEW YORK" inscribed: proper right back top of base: "PATENTED/MARCH 31.1868." inscribed: proper left back of base: "THE COUNCIL OF WAR"
+signed: proper left top of base: "JOHN ROGERS/ NEW YORK" inscribed: front of base: "THE COUNCIL OF WAR"

 Due to ongoing research, information about this object is subject to change.